K-arch27/pinebtrfs/README.md

 ### --- Step 1 ---
-Start By flashing/Installing the OS you want with your prefered method onto the SD card and do the initial setup on the phone (good time to update it too) and install the relevant btrfs package for your distribution
+Start By flashing/Installing the OS you want with your prefered method onto the SD card and do the initial setup on the phone (good time to update it too) and install the relevant btrfs package for your distribution and add the btrfs module to the initramfs

 remove fsck hook in /etc/mkinitcpio.conf if any and regenerate the initramfs